 “Many children are not reading at grade level,” LaRetha said.
 “This will be so accessible now.”

 Kenyatta McConico had been driving his three young children to a library in Dearborn to use ABCmouse.
-He’s happy his neighborhood will benefit from the investment and planned to share information on library hours and services with his community.
+He’s happy his neighborhood will benefit from the investment and plans to share the information with his community.

-“I’m glad these resources are now available in our community – we should all get to benefit from them,” he said, adding, “There’s positive energy in the city of Detroit.”
+“I’m glad these resources are now available in our community – we should all get to benefit from them,” he said.
+“There’s positive energy in the city of Detroit.”

-Kenyatta wants to make sure his children have opportunities to learn outside of school and plans to use the app at home.
+Kenyatta wants his children have opportunities to learn outside of school and plans to use the app at home.

-Christine Peele, who manages the Edison branch shared her excitement.
+Christine Peele manages the Edison branch and shared her excitement.

 “It’s great to see children and families using the library,” she said.
-The library was closed for almost a year because of a water main break.
+A water main break closed the library for nearly a year.
 It reopened last week after extensive renovations.
 “Many people don’t know the resources we offer.
 And if we don’t have something they need, I want to know so I can get it.”

 The ABCmouse software will be expanded to schools and community centers in the near future.